List of 2021–22 NBA season transactions: Trades

+To Detroit Pistons Marvin Bagley III (from Sacramento);: To Los Angeles Clippers Rodney Hood (from Milwaukee); Semi Ojeleye (from Milwaukee); Draft rights to Vanja Marinković (2019 No. 60) (from Sacramento);

+To Milwaukee Bucks Serge Ibaka (from LA Clippers); 2023 second-round pick (from Detroit); 2024 POR second-round pick (from Detroit); Cash considerations;: To Sacramento Kings Donte DiVincenzo (from Milwaukee); Josh Jackson (from Detroit); Trey Lyles (from Detroit); Draft rights to David Michineau (2016 No. 39) (from LA Clippers); 2024 SAC second-round pick (from Detroit);

 Free agents

 The NBA's free agency period began on August 2 at 6 P.M.
 EST.

 Players would be allowed to sign new offers starting on August 6 at 12 p.m.
 ET, after the moratorium ended.